IHTSDO/snowstorm/docs/syndication/syndication-on-runtime.md

-# 🩺 Runtime Syndication API Documentation
+# 🩺 Runtime Syndication API Guide

-This document outlines how to dynamically change or update clinical terminology versions in a Snowstorm-based application **after the application has fully started** and **completed the startup import process**.
+This guide explains how to **dynamically import or update clinical terminology versions** in a Snowstorm-based application **after it has fully started** and completed its initial import process.

 ---

-## 📌 Endpoint
+## 📌 API Endpoint

-This API endpoint enables **runtime loading of clinical terminologies**—no application restart required.
-It’s designed for **system administrators** who need to **import or update** terminology versions on-the-fly.
+The following endpoint allows **runtime terminology updates** without requiring a server restart.
+It is designed for **system administrators** who need to manage terminology data on-the-fly.

 ```http
 PUT /syndication/import